ReproNim/module-reproducible-basics/_episodes/00-Overview.md

 Therefore the lessons in this module will focus on helping answer those questions.
-Before addressing these specific questions, referenced external materials (tutorials, lessons, etc) will provide a more generic and more thorough presentation of the topics.
+Before addressing these specific questions, referenced external materials (tutorials, lessons, etc) will provide a more generic and thorough presentation of the topics.

 ### Who is this module for?

-The module is for any scientist, researcher, or a student who is using software to analyze data, writing custom code or editing documents.
+The module is for any scientist, researcher, or a student who is using software for data analysis, writing custom code or editing documents.

 > ## Prerequisites
 >